Do you want help envisioning a thriving, resilient future for your waterfront?

 - Alternative design concepts in-hand to enhance public awareness and support for adaptation and resiliency

-A successful community applicant might have one or more of the following
+A successful community applicant will have one or more of the following

 - Concern about the risks, challenges and opportunities on its waterfront